SirSplat/pgtapme/README.md

 By default pgtapme.py does not produce output, unless something went wrong or you passed the --log-level argument

+## Testing pgtapme.py output, does it match our sqitch deployed database

+    docker

 # Copyright and License

 Copyright © 2019-2024 Leon Rogers.
 Some rights reserved.